Juan Reynoso (footballer): Peru

 On 3 August 2022, Reynoso was presented as the new Head Coach of Peru's national football team, after the successful management of Ricardo Gareca.
-He left Mexico, and interestingly enough, his 1st match would be against Mexico with a disappointing 1-0 loss.
-He would pick up his 1st win with Peru on September 27, 2022 in a dominant 4-1 win against El Salvador.
+He left Mexico, and his 1st match would be against Mexico with a 1–0 loss.
+He would pick up his 1st win with Peru on 27 September 2022, in a 4–1 win against El Salvador.
 He would then win against Paraguay and Bolivia, both 1-0 just before the Qatar 2022 World Cup.

+After failing to gain a win after 6 matches in 2026 FIFA World Cup qualification (CONMEBOL), Peru were sitting on 2 points.
+Reports had come in that Peru were searching for a new Head Coach.
+On 23 November 2023, Juan Carlos Oblitas would officially state that Reynoso wouldn't resume being the manager of Peru.
+On 13 December 2023, the Peruvian Football Federation published a statement, confirming Reynoso’s departure.

+Melgar return

+On 5 August 2025, after more than a year without a club, Reynoso was announced as manager of Melgar.